Skip to content

 if __name__ == "__main__":

 1. First we need to generate an authentication key, or more precise an API key.
 This is in general the way any service (like a docker container) can authenticate.
-Start by going https://wandb.ai/home, click your profile icon in the upper right corner and then go to settings.
-Scroll down to the danger zone and generate a new API key and finally copy it.
+Start by going https://wandb.ai/home, click your profile icon in the upper right corner and then go to User settings.
+Scroll down to the danger zone and generate a new API key (if you do not already have one) and finally copy it.

 2. Next create a new docker file called wandb.docker and add the following code